 Situated on a hill overlooking the mouth of the Dunajec River, is Niedzica Castle.
 It was initially built by a Hungarian man by the name of Kokos of Brezovica sometime between 1320 and 1326.
 Due to its location Niedzica Castle is also referred to as Dunajec Castle, so for the sake of clarity, both names refer to the same castle.

 Another castle another legend and the one behind this one is heart-wrenching.
-It’s believed that an Inca princess was killed in the Niedzica Castle after which her ghost remained roaming the grounds trying to tell her son where the lost Inca treasure could be found.
+It’s believed that an Inca princess was killed in the Niedzica Castle after which her ghost remained to roam the grounds trying to tell her son where the lost Inca treasure could be found.

-In order to visit Niedzica Castle, you would need to join a tour departing from Zakopane or Krakow unless you have your own transportation.
-From October to April the castle opens from 9 am until 5 pm and May through to September it remains open until 7 pm.
+In order to visit Niedzica Castle, unless you have a car, you would need to join a tour departing from Zakopane or Krakow like the one below.
+From October to April, the castle opens from 9:00 am until 5:00 pm and from May through to September it remains open until 7:00 pm.

 Malbork Castle, or in its official name the Castle of the Teutonic Order, is a perfect day trip from Gdansk.
 It is the largest castle in the world and also one of the World Heritage Sites of Poland.
 You can reach it by car in less than an hour, or take a short train ride from Gdansk to Malbork.

-The castle is huge, well-worth exploring not only the interior but outside as well.
+The castle is huge and well worth exploring not only the interior but outside as well.
 The Blessed Virgin Mary Church and the statues of the knight are one of the most spectacular parts.

 Few people visit Lublin in the eastern part of Poland, even though it is a beautiful city with several things to do.
 One of them is Lublin Castle which is one of the oldest and best-preserved castles in Poland.

-After the second world war, Poland decided to preserve its heritage and the castle was renovated.
+After the Second World War, Poland decided to preserve its heritage and the castle was renovated.
 In 1957 it opened its doors to the public as the Lublin Museum.
-The castle, which is open every day from 10 am to 6 pm, is well worth a visit even if you do not enter the museum.
+The castle, which is open every day from 10:00 am to 6:00 pm, is well worth a visit even if you do not enter the museum.
 The castle is on a hill and the courtyard is free to enter.
-From there you have a beautiful view of Lublin.
+From there, you get a beautiful view of Lublin.

-Nowy Wisnicz Castle’s new life as a museum means that the family no longer live here, but their legacy is detailed in the museum.
-One of the rooms in the castle has been completely restored so you can see first hand, what one of their rooms would have looked like.
+Nowy Wisnicz Castle’s new life as a museum means that the family no longer lives here, but their legacy is detailed in the museum.
+One of the rooms in the castle has been completely restored so you can see firsthand how it would have looked back in the day.

-If you’re staying in Kraków, Nowy Wisnicz is a perfect half-day trip as the castle is located only an hours bus ride away from the city center.
-The museum is open daily, except for Mondays, until 4 pm and there’s also a restaurant on site.
+If you’re staying in Kraków, Nowy Wisnicz is a perfect half-day trip as the castle is located only an hour’s bus ride away from the city center.
+The museum is open daily, except for Mondays, until 4:00 pm and there’s also a restaurant on site.

 Over the years until 1696, the structure had been expanded and redeveloped into a recognizable noble house.
 Naturally, as time went by the ownership of Wilanow Palace transferred and eventually ended up in the hands of Stanislaw Kostka Potocki.
 It was during his ownership that in 1805 the Wilanow Palace opened its doors as a museum, one of the first in Poland.